port-labs/ocean/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Resync able to detect and delete entities
 - [ ] Scheduled resync able to abort existing resync and start a new one
 - [ ] Tested with at least 2 integrations from scratch
-- [ ] Tested with all event listeners e.g. Kafka, Polling
+- [ ] Tested with Kafka and Polling event listeners

 ### Integration testing checklist